dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_12.md

 ### Typing names

 The first tentative to type the π-calculus is to give types to the names.
-The type of name is its the type of the names it carries when exchanging messages.
+The type of name is the type of the names it carries when exchanging messages.

 #### Types
 Let `S` by a set of sort identifier.